Benefits of Piano

 - His/Her little fingers will gain strength, as well, on both hands.
 The left hand’s fingers will gain nimbleness, also, because quick movements as it presses down the strings of the violin or viola.

 - His/ her right hand will learn to control the bow and coordinate its movements with the left hand.

-How your Child’s Mind Benefits from Learning Violin or Viola
+How your Child’s Mind Benefits from Learning a String Instrument

-- A study at the Institute for Music and the Mind at McMaster University in West Hamilton concluded that playing violin tends to improve children’s concentration.
+- A study at the Institute for Music and the Mind at McMaster University in West Hamilton concluded that playing violin, viola or cello tends to improve children’s concentration.
 Essentially, when a youngster plays an instrument, changes tend to occur in your child’s mind and brain:

-- Improved attention span and focus – Your child must focus on learning both the violin or viola itself and how to read music
+- Improved attention span and focus – Your child must focus on learning both the violin, viola or cello itself and how to read music

 - Sharpened memory – A student will need to memorize both physical movements to make music, as well as how to read music

-- Improved self-discipline – To have the violin or viola sound right, your child will need to practice certain skills over and over The largest amount of changes brought about by musical training, that study also found, is between the ages of 10 and 13.
+- Improved self-discipline – To have the violin, viola or cello sound right, your child will need to practice certain skills over and over.
+The largest amount of changes brought about by musical training, that study also found, is between the ages of 10 and 13.
 However, children younger than 10 and older than 13 certainly reap similar benefits as well!

 Learning music in general helps children with their general communication skills as well, another study concluded.
 Young musicians who have taken three or more years of musical training tend to show improvements in “verbal ability and visual pattern completion”.